8 Tips to Keep Pets Safe and Happy while Camping

 Before you set off for your camping trip, it’s essential to understand how your dog behaves when taken outdoors and assess their readiness for the adventure.

 Is your dog a cautious and calm pet who needs encouragement and permission to engage in new activities?
-If yes, planning activities to entertain your furry friend and keep them comfortable in the wild would be best.
+If yes, planning activities to entertain your furry friends and keep them comfortable in the wild would be best.

 Dogs that love long walks benefit more from hiking than a car or RV camping trip.